theNewDynamic/coosbay-1/site/content/blog/2019-01-31-when-where-and-how-to-find-the-best-dungeness-crab-on-oregons-coast.md

 ---
 title: How to Find the Best Oregon Dungeness Crab in 2019
 date: 2019-01-30 11:04:54 -0800
-description: "Whether you like catching them or just eating Dungeness Crab, now is the time to plan your Oregon Coast adventure and go crabbing on the Southern Oregon Coast."
+description: 'Whether you like catching them or just eating Dungeness Crab, now is the time to plan your Oregon Coast adventure and go crabbing on the Southern Oregon Coast.'
 tags:
 - Charleston
 - Charleston Crab Feed